 The rates of 7-day follow up after hospitalizations for mental illness either decreased or remained steady for each evaluation period.
-Overall, the change in rates among the health home group was higher than the change in rates in the non-health home group.
-The change in rates among health home members was 4.1 percentage points, 3.0 percentage points, and 4.4 percentage points higher than expected given the change among non-health home members in 2019, 2020, and 2021, respectively; however, these changes were not statistically significant.
-Although the health home impact is not statistically significant, the impact is positive in all evaluation years and thus weakly supports the hypothesis (Table 5-14).
+Overall, the change in rates among the Health Home group was higher than the change in rates in the non-Health Home group.
+The change in rates among Health Home members was 4.1 percentage points, 3.0 percentage points, and 4.4 percentage points higher than expected given the change among non-Health Home members in 2019, 2020, and 2021, respectively; however, these changes were not statistically significant.
+Although the Health Home impact was positive in all evaluation years, the results were not statistically significant (Table 5-14).
+Table A-14 contains additional regression results for this measure.